Contact

 Growth

 This is important to understand how we “do” coaching at Sanctus.
 Our approach to leadership development for example, is less about teaching people a set way to be a better manager.
 But working with the individual to identify and lean into their strengths, and develop practical ways of overcoming their own unique challenges and barriers.
-To guide them towards becoming the best leader they can be, and the best source of support possible – for both themselves, and their team.
+To guide them towards becoming the best leader they can be and the best source of support possible – for themselves and their team.
 To give them the tools they need to develop themselves.

 By instilling a sense of ownership in an employee’s development, we often see people take real charge of their own growth, extracting lessons from experiences they might have missed previously, giving and receiving feedback a bit more tactfully.
 Little things like that that you can’t really measure, but make a big difference when they’re added up.